Writing Employee Performance Goals

 Make sure the goal is achievable.
 You want to stretch the employees, but you do not want to set them up for failure.
 The goals should be ambitious, but realistic.
 The best goals require the employee to stretch his or her abilities, but not so far that the goal cannot be attained.

-It is important to find the right balance when .
+It is important to find the right balance when setting goals.
 Setting goals too high is more detrimental then setting them too low.
 Setting them too low usually just results in less being achieved.
 On the contrary, setting goals too high can lead to several negative results including frustration, demotivation, disgruntlement, and turnover.

 Relevant